Omeprazole (oh-MEP-ra-zole), Sodium Bicarbonate (SOE-dee-um bye-KAR-bo-nate)

-- Swallow the capsule whole with water.
-Do not take it with other liquids.
-Do not break, crush, or chew it.
+- Capsule: Swallow the capsule whole with water.
+Do not mix with other liquids.
+Do not break, crush, or chew the capsule.
 Do not open the capsule and sprinkle the contents into food.

-- This medicine contains salt.
-Talk to your doctor before using this medicine if you are on a low-sodium (low-salt) diet.
+- Tell your doctor if you are on a low-salt diet.
+This medicine contains sodium.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine